Why More Musicians Are Rethinking Touring - CelebrityAccess

-(Hypebot) — ising costs, low ticket sales, increased competition and strict visa rules are reshaping the touring landscape for artists worldwide.
+(HYPEBOT) – Rising costs, low ticket sales, increased competition and strict visa rules are reshaping the touring landscape for artists worldwide.
 Not all the available data is clear yet, but from major acts to emerging talent, more and more musicians are rethinking touring.

 by Sonia Chien from Chartmetric